Total positivity in exponential families with application to binary variables: Totally positive binary distributions

 where $\check p(x)=p(-x)$, and $n(x)= |\{i\in 1,\ldots, n: x_i=x\}|$ are the empirical counts in the sample $U$.
 Since $\mathcal{P}$ is geometrically convex, a maximizer $\tilde p_s$ of $L(p; U^s)$ is unique; thus $\tilde p_s(x)=\tilde p_s(-x)$ and hence $\tilde p \in\mathcal{P}^s$.
 Note also that for any $p_s\in \mathcal{P}^s$ we have

 So any maximizer of $L(p_s;U)$ over $\mathcal {P}^s$ is also a maximizer of $L( p_s; U^s)$ and vice-versa.
 Finally, the uniqueness implies that $\hat p_s=\tilde p_s$, as desired. \end{proof}

-By combining Proposition~\ref{prop:symcounts} with Proposition~\ref{prop:fullMLE} we obtain the following corollary on the existence of the MLE for smmetric binary distributions. \begin{cor} The MLE for a symmetric binary exponential family exists if and only if $\mathcal{A}(U)=\cX$.
+By combining Proposition~\ref{prop:symcounts} with Theorem~\ref{thm:fullMLE} we obtain the following corollary on the existence of the MLE for symmetric binary distributions. \begin{cor} The MLE for a symmetric binary exponential family exists if and only if $\mathcal{A}(U)=\cX$.
 Furthermore, $\mathcal{A}(U)=\cX$ if and only if for every pair $ij$ the event $\{X_i\neq X_j\}$ is represented in the sample. \end{cor}